cachatj/sample-pace-data-analytics-ml-ai/docs/main/design-principles.md

 # Design Approach

 ## Project Background
 DAIVI was contextualized from a cost analytics use case.
-The clients were asking for a batch data pipeline that is stored in an Ice Berg data lake, in which cost data comes from three major sources:
+The clients were asking for a batch data pipeline that is stored in an Iceberg data lake, in which cost data comes from three major sources:
 - AWS Cost & Usage Report
 - AWS S3 Inventory
 - Splunk operational data